-The characteristic ridge and slough mosaic has been theorized to be a self-organized landscape maintained by autogenic processes that balance ridge expansion and slough persistence.
+The characteristic ridge and slough mosaic has been theorized to be a self-organized landscape maintained by autogenic processes that balance ridge expansion and slough persistence (Larsen et al. 2007, Givnish et al. 2008, Larsen and Harvey 2010, Watts et al. 2010, Cohen et al. 2011, Heffernan et al. 2013).

-Figure 2: Present configuration of the greater Everglades, and associated changes in ridge-slough structure.
+Figure 2: Present configuration of the greater Everglades, and associated changes in ridgeslough structure.
 (Left) The contemporary Everglades is subdivided into distinct management basins subject to varied uses and management objectives.
 These basins are bounded and separated by hydrologic engineering structures including canals and levees.
-(Right, top) Where hydrologic modification has reduced water levels and hydroperiod, historic ridge-slough landscapes have lost topographic structure and become dominated by sawgrass (Cladium jamicense).
+(Right, top) Where hydrologic modification has reduced water levels and hydroperiod, historic ridge-slough landscapes have lost topographic structure and become dominated by sawgrass (Cladium jamaicense).
 (Right bottom) Where impoundment has raised water levels and lengthened hydroperiods, ridges senesce and the landscape takes on a characteristic 'moth-eaten' pattern.